ValerieWang628/In-Search-of-Immortality/README.md

 (No wonder!
 Every game is a project that is made up of multiple smaller projects.)
 Thus, the chart also includes concepts like critical path and alternative path.

-Snippet of the dependency chart:
+👉🏼Snippet of the dependency chart:
 <p align="center">
 <img src="https://github.com/ValerieWang628/In-Search-of-Immortality/blob/master/snap/dependency.png" width= "400" height = "552">
 </p>